Principles for implementing duty of care in health, social care or children’s and young people’s settings

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working or aspiring to work with children and young people in a variety of settings, including early years, schools, and residential care.
-It covers essential knowledge and skills for supporting development from birth to 19 years, with a strong focus on safeguarding, communication, and promoting positive outcomes.
-This diploma is recognised by Ofsted and meets the requirements for the Early Years Educator (EYE) criteria, making it a key stepping stone for careers in childcare, such as nursery practitioner, teaching assistant, or family support worker.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or volunteering in childcare and early years settings.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on safeguarding, communication, and professional practice.
+This diploma is ideal for roles such as nursery assistant, childminder, or early years educator, and it aligns with the UK's Early Years Foundation Stage (EYFS) framework.

 Key Concepts